JustGinger888/ContemporaryWebApplications/Assessment01.md

 ///// TODO

+///// TODO
 ### 2.2 Methods
 You should present the methods that you used.
-Methods can be considered the tasks, tools and techniques that you used to gain an understanding of the proposed problem and allowed you to hypothesise a solution (e.g. interviews, focus group, surveys or observations).
+Methods can be considered the tasks, tools and techniques that you used to gain an understanding of the proposed problem and allowed you to hypothesize a solution (e.g. interviews, focus group, surveys or observations).
 You may use a single method (e.g. interview, focus groups or surveys) or several.
 Given the scope of the project, I am expecting a sample of around 5 to 10 students for focus groups/interviews, and 20+ for surveys.

+///// TODO

+///// TODO
 ## 3.0 Ethics
 You should present a brief account of the ethical considerations and acknowledgment that you have gained ethical clearance.

+///// TODO

 ## 4.0 Discussion, Results  and Prototype
 - presents the finding and outcomes of the methodology and methods that you employed.